We thank all who have waited patiently with us for so many years as we have gotten our Polish Tatra breeding program off to a solid start.

 Dużo is exceptionally hardy, has considerable natural instinct with the sheep, and has gorgeous movement.
 He is representative of the sturdy old type of Polish Tatra sheepdog—which is increasingly difficult to find.
+His daughter, Panda, shares many of his attributes.
 Dużo prefers to be outside during winter, and only inside for short periods.
 His substantial winter coat prepares him well for the great outdoors and his working mind prefers the challenge of watching over his farm, rather than the comforts of indoor life.
 This is a trait common to most of our male Tatras.
 Dużo will dutifully warn off intruders with a strong bark, remain at his post, and may need several introductions by a family member before he will welcome strangers into his fold, particularly when he is on his own property or with his sheep.
 Once he has accepted a friend of the family, he will become relaxed, fun and even silly, but his motto is “duty first”.
 Dużo is good with our poultry; several of our Tatras have not been.

 In general, Tatras prefer winter over summer.
 The heat is difficult for them.
 Dużo enjoys working so much, however, that he will regularly challenge this breed characteristic in order to work alongside each of us in the heat whenever we are out on the farm.
 We call him “shovel ready” because he loves to be a working buddy to each of us and is always ready to join in with our activities and projects.